skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They melt into the crowd easily as they slip into town one at a time.
 Nobody gives them any trouble.

-Eomer and Beck work their way through the masses, which, as they get closer to the square, seem to be pushing away from the market toward the outlying houses.
+Eomier and Beck work their way through the masses, which, as they get closer to the square, seem to be pushing away from the market toward the outlying houses.
 The market is beginning to empty as the people start heading towards home.
-Eomer finds that the keep where they are all heading to is covered with Alidian soldiers.
+Eomier finds that the keep where they are all heading to is covered with Alidian soldiers.
 This is their base of power in the city, and the party has agreed to make it their meeting point!
 He waits for the rest outside the market rather than head to